British-Columbia/Provincial-Court/Rules of Procedure/Trial Division/Rules of Civil Procedure.md

 - The date of when the Reply was filed; and
 - The signature of the person filing the Reply.

-**Rule 1.7.** Notices of Claim and Replies must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court
+**Rule 1.7.** The notice of reply must be filed within a PDF document **Rule 1.8.** Notices of Claim and Replies must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court

 ### 2. Additional Pleadings